tsuru/tsuru/docs/using/python.rst

 ========

 This document is a hands-on guide to deploying a simple Python application in tsuru.
-The example application will be a very simple Django project associated to a MySQL service.
+The example application will be a very simple Django project using a SQLite database.
 It's applicable to any WSGI application.

 Creating the app
 ================